1. How do I use a “Flip” Camcorder?

 Once the correct codec is installed, you can copy the video files from the flip camera to your computer, and then use a program such as Windows Movie Maker to compress the video so the file size is 20 MB or less.

 It is very important to compress the video, because the raw video that comes from the Flip camcorder is too large to upload to TaskStream!
 A tutorial about how to compress your video is available in the next section.

-VIDEO FILES: Starting October 24, 2012, TaskStream has implemented a new video feature that automatically streams video.
+VIDEO FILES: TaskStream has a video feature that automatically streams video.
 This should make it easier for evaluators to view your videos.
 TaskStream allows a video file upload size of up to 500 MB.

 Instructions for how to compress your video can be found here: